wso2/integration-studio-examples/migration/mule/salesforce-data-retrieval/README.md

 1. Start WSO2 Integration Studio.
 See [Installing WSO2 Integration Studio](https://ei.docs.wso2.com/en/latest/micro-integrator/develop/installing-WSO2-Integration-Studio/)
 2. In your menu in Studio, click the File menu.
 In the File menu select the **Import...** item.
 3. In the Import window select the **Existing WSO2 Projects into workspace** under **WSO2** folder.
-4. Browse and select the file path to the downloaded sample of this github project (`salesforce-data-retrival` folder of the downloaded github repository)
+4. Browse and select the file path to the downloaded sample of this Github project (``integration-studio-examples/migration/mule/salesforce-data-retrieval``) and click **Finish**.
-5. Lets add the file connector into the workspace.
+5. Lets add the Salesforce REST connector into the workspace.
 Right click on the **salesforce-data-retrive** and select **Add or Remove Connector**.
 Keep the **Add connector** option selected and click **Next>**.
-Search for 'file' using the search bar and click the download button located at the bottom right corner of the file connector.
+Search for 'salesforce' using the search bar and click the download button located at the bottom right corner of the Salesforce REST connector.
 Click **Finish**.
-6. Similarly, add the Salesforce REST Connector to the workspace.
-7. Follow these [steps](https://ei.docs.wso2.com/en/latest/micro-integrator/references/connectors/salesforce-rest-connector/sf-access-token-generation/) to generate the Access Tokens for Salesforce and obtain the Access Token, and Refresh Token.
+6. Follow these [steps](https://ei.docs.wso2.com/en/latest/micro-integrator/references/connectors/salesforce-rest-connector/sf-access-token-generation/) to generate the Access Tokens for Salesforce and obtain the Access Token, and Refresh Token.
-8. Open the **salesforceIdRetrievalFlow.xml** and **describeGlobal.xml** under **salesforce-data-retrieval/salesforce-data-retrive/src/main/synapse-config/sequences** directory.
+7. Open the **salesforceIdRetrievalFlow.xml** and **describeGlobal.xml** under **salesforce-data-retrieval/salesforce-data-retrive/src/main/synapse-config/sequences** directory.
-9. Add the property values into the `init` operation as shown bellow.
-Replace the `clientSecret`, `clientId`, `accessToken`, `refreshToken` with obtained values from step 7.
+8. Add the property values into the `init` operation in **describeGlobal.xml** as given below.
+Replace the `clientSecret`, `clientId`, `accessToken`, `refreshToken` with obtained values from step 6.

    **Initialize the connector**